HKSTP I&T Career Expo To Provide Over 3,000 Job Openings To Global Talent And Upskill Them With Generative AI Technology

-(MENAFN- Media OutReach Newswire) Harnesses top tech trends to help talent navigate the fast-evolving workplace and drive success of the I&T ecosystem HONG KONG SAR - Media OutReach Newswire - 26 February 2024 - Hong Kong Science and Technology Parks Corporation (HKSTP) is organising its annual Innovation and Technology (I&T) Career Expo on 8 March 2024 under the theme of "Talent Power Up", offering talent with both tech and non-tech background a full day experience ranging from instant job matching, Generative AI workshops to leading tech enterprise showcases.
+(MENAFN- Media OutReach Newswire) HONG KONG SAR - Media OutReach Newswire - 26 February 2024 - Hong Kong Science and Technology Parks Corporation (HKSTP) is organising its annual Innovation and Technology (I&T) Career Expo on 8 March 2024 under the theme of "Talent Power Up", offering talent with both tech and non-tech background a full day experience ranging from instant job matching, Generative AI workshops to leading tech enterprise showcases.
 The Career Expo will connect job seekers with over 3,000 opportunities in the flourishing I&T ecosystem while empowering them to tackle changes and challenges brought by Generative AI.

 Talent Power Up” I&T Career Expo 2024 will provide over 3,000 job openings and upskill talent with Generative AI technology.